-"Europe is known for its busy, culture-driven cities like Rome and Paris,” wrote Caitlin Morton for Condé Nast.
+"Europe is known for its busy, culture-driven cities like Rome and Paris,” wrote Caitlin Morton for Condé Nast, in 2019.

 "But between all the landmarks and selfie-taking tourists, you'll find literally hundreds of charming little towns with populations smaller than the line for the Eiffel Tower.

 "Whether it's a lakeside hamlet in Austria or an eerily beautiful village in Romania, these storybook towns are the stuff European vacations dream about."

 Praising the Irish town, Morton wrote: “Cobh redefines charming with its rows of candy-colored homes along the water and towering cathedral standing sentry over the harbor.”